 Describing themselves as “Not an ordinary Wine Farm”, Vredenheim brings you a great mixture of wildlife and wine.
 The highlight here for kids is the Big Cat Tour; from the safety of their viewing decks, you can join a small tour at feeding time of their resident cats, ranging from lions to tigers, leopards and cheetahs.

 After the big cats the kids were again treated to a grape juice tasting, they also have a nice shop area full of cuddly toys and nick-knacks – good luck walking away from here without a purchase or two!

 Other Regional Recommendations

-In the town of Stellenbosch itself, young kids will be delighted with the Toy Museum, located behind the tourist information centre – a really extensive and eclectic mix of toys from across generations.
+In the town of Stellenbosch itself, young kids will be delighted with the Toy Museum, located behind the tourist information centre – a really extensive and eclectic mix of toys from across generations from antique cars to beautiful dollhouses.
 A very minimal entry fee applies.

-We felt three days was too short for exploring the region properly, but after a full week the novelty might start to wear off.
-Cape Town itself is really only a stones throw away though so there are plenty of opportunities to mix up a trip to Stellenbosch if you did not want to simply wine taste every day, but still base yourself in the region.
+We felt three days was too short for exploring the region properly, but after a full week, the novelty might start to wear off.
+Cape Town itself is really only a stone’s throw away though so there are plenty of opportunities to mix up a trip to Stellenbosch if you did not want to simply wine taste every day, while still basing yourself in the region.

 A quick guide to safe wine tasting

 We here at Our Globetrotters utterly promote responsible drinking.
 We love our wine tasting but if driving, always take care of your drinking limits – remembering 4 to 5 ounces of wine (approx 30ml =1oz) is the equivalent of a standard drink.

 Everyone loves a generous hand at a wine tasting but be conscious of how much is going in your glass and step out or use the spittoon when you know you’re at your limit – remembering the full effects of a glass of wine can last for 60-90 minutes.